cBioLab/BiORAM-SGX/README.md

 # Acknowledgement
-During publication, we would like to thank [xxxxxx] for discussing and lending his expertise about Intel SGX.
+We thank Ao Sakurai for fruitful discussions.